DeloitteAU/react-habitat/README.md

 Please note: *JSON*, *booleans* & *null* are automatically parsed.
 Eg `data-prop-my-bool="true"` would expose the value of `true`, NOT the string representation `"true"`.

-Passing in an array of objects will require you to use html encoded characters for quotes etc i.e &quot;foo&quot; will replace "foo"
+Passing in an array of objects will require you to use HTML encoded characters for quotes etc i.e &quot;foo&quot; will replace "foo"

 Simple Example